 Pros and Cons of Ordering Online

 Online grocery shopping has been around in Malaysia for many years now, but it didn’t really catch on until the COVID-19 pandemic happened in early 2020.
+Now, after the pandemic, it’s still a popular option.

 There are many advantages to ordering your groceries online and not having to venture out to the markets near you.